jupegarnica/garn-validator/README.md

 }
 ```

-### EnumValidationError
+#### EnumValidationError

-If fails all items of an enum, it will throw a EnumValidationError with all Errors aggregated in error.errors
+If all validations  of an enum fails, it will throw a EnumValidationError with all Errors aggregated in error.errors

 But if the length of the enum is 1, it will throw only that error.